unicode-org/icu4x/README.md

 4. Written by i18n experts to encourage best practices.

 ICU4X will provide an ECMA-402-compatible API surface in the target client-side platforms, including the web platform, iOS, Android, WearOS, WatchOS, Flutter, and Fuchsia, supported in programming languages including Rust, JavaScript, Objective-C, Java, Dart, and C++.

+## Documentation

+More information about the project can be found in [the docs subdirectory](docs/index.md).